Dastano/DevTracker/README.md

 ### Features

-- Tracks Messages of a specific Role Name or ID
+- Tracking Messages of a specific Role Name or ID
 - Post Messages of tracked roles in channel(s) you like!
 - Blacklist Channels you do not want to be tracked
+- Use Keyword to make sure, only important messages are tracked

 ### Example